 After graduating from the Conservatoire National Supérieur de Musique de Paris in piano, chamber music, accompaniment and vocal coaching, Tanguy de Williencourt had the privilege to work closely with Maria João Pires, Christoph Eschenbach, Stephen Kovacevich and Paul Badura-Skoda and has been supported by both the Blüthner and Banque Populaire Foundations.
 He also received a collection of Prizes: Société des Arts de Genève, ADAMI (Classical révélation 2016), SPEDIDAM and Play-Direct competition at the Philharmonie de Paris in 2017.

-Tanguy de Williencourt teaches piano at the Conservatoire National Supérieur de Musique de Paris since 2021 and has been appointed as vocal coach by Gustavo Dudamel at Opera de Paris in 2022.
+Tanguy de Williencourt has been teaching piano at the Conservatoire National Supérieur de Musique de Paris since 2021 and has been appointed as vocal coach by Gustavo Dudamel at Opera de Paris for the season 2022-2023.

 In 2023-2024, he is in recital in France and abroad, notably at the Palais de Pharo in Marseille, at the Baden-Baden Festpielhaus, at the Wigmore Hall with Bruno Philippe… and is also on tour with the Symfonieorkest Vlaanderen with Tchaikovsky’s First Concerto alongside conductor Martjin Dendievel.
 He is also the assistant conductor of Mark Wigglesworth at the Opera de Paris, for Beatrice di Tenda by Bellini.